Pop singer Justin Bieber charged with assault in Canada

 "This has regrettably resulted in charges of dangerous driving and assault."

-Bieber, whose songs include the hits "Boyfriend" and "Beauty and a Beat," has been a favorite paparazzi target and has attracted more attention lately for his legal run-ins than his chart-toppers.
+Bieber, whose songs include the hits "Boyfriend" and "Beauty and a Beat," has been a favourite paparazzi target and has attracted more attention lately for his legal run-ins than his chart-toppers.

-The singer's latest arrest could add to his legal woes in Los Angeles, where Bieber is on probation after pleading no contest in July to misdemeanor vandalism for pelting a neighbor's home with eggs.
+The singer's latest arrest could add to his legal woes in Los Angeles, where Bieber is on probation after pleading no contest in July to misdemeanour vandalism for pelting a neighbour's home with eggs.

 Arrests, even if abroad, generally trigger an inquiry into a possible probation violation, said Reaver Bingham, the deputy chief of field services at the Los Angeles County Probation Department.